-Tortuga has been established by a number of artist involved with Mekanarky Studios, located in the famed Ice Cream Factory in Turrella, and reputedly one of Sydney’s largest self-funded, artist-run initiatives.
-In December 2007, Mekanarky melted in the fierce glare of the developers’ sights.
+Tortuga was established by artists involved with Mekanarky Studios, located in the famed Ice Cream Factory in Turrella.
+Reputedly one of Sydney’s largest ARIs, and home to industrial sculptors, metalworkers, setbuilders, fine artists and more in 3.4 hectares of sticky industrial wonderland, in December 2007, Mekanarky melted in the fierce glare of the developers’ sights.

 There is soul in these old places, lingering memory often lost and forgotten.
 Mekanarky died an ungainly death, crumbling into asbestos-laced piles neatly removed by a contract digger.
-Tortuga is likely to go the same way, but before she collapses with a weary sigh, we are proud to re-interpret her space, playing on the ambiguity we create – a spatial designer in an old brick factory?
-Why not…
+Tortuga is likely to go the same way, but before she collapses with a weary sigh, we are proud to re-interpret her space, playing on the ambiguity we create.

-‘in light of the churning process of gentrification we question the current reality of cultural gain versus capital gain by entertaining the idea that alternate realities can begin to thrive in these spaces.’
+‘in light of the churning process of gentrification we question the current reality of cultural gain versus capital gain by entertaining the idea that alternate realities can begin to thrive in these spaces’.Jasmine Poole

-JUST IN CASE YOU WERE WONDERING
+IN CASE YOU WERE WONDERING

 The name Tortuga is borrowed from Isla Tortuga, a pirates’ hideout off the coast of Haiti.
 Named for its turtle-like shape, Tortuga was a free-trade pirate port, outside the jurisdictions of the authorities.
 Featured in the works of Raphael Sabatini, Tortuga is an elusive place of inky seas and leather-bound land, steeped in mystery, brimming with treasure and waiting to be found…